T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 \subsubsection{Feature Extraction}

-For each training iteration, we extract DINO~v2 features~\cite{oquab2023dinov2} from both the input image $I$ and corresponding rendering $\hat{I}$ producing feature maps $f, \hat{f}$ respectively.
-We choose DINO~v2 for several key reasons: (1) its self-supervised training enables robust semantic understanding without class-specific biases, (2) it demonstrates strong performance in distinguishing object boundaries and semantic regions even for previously unseen objects, (3) compared to alternatives like DIFT~\cite{tang2023emergent} features, DINO~v2 offers significantly faster computation times, making it more practical for iterative training processes.
-These features provide a rich foundation for our \textit{TMP} to make accurate decisions about scene dynamics without explicit supervision.
+For each training iteration, we extract DINOv2 features~\cite{oquab2023dinov2} from both the input image $I$ and the corresponding rendering $\hat{I}$, producing feature maps $f, \hat{f}$ respectively.
+We choose DINOv2 for several key reasons: (1) its self-supervised training enables robust semantic understanding without class-specific biases, (2) it demonstrates strong performance in distinguishing object boundaries and semantic regions even for previously unseen objects, (3) compared to alternatives like DIFT~\cite{tang2023emergent} features, DINOv2 offers significantly faster computation times, making it more practical for iterative training processes.
+These features serve as a robust foundation, enabling \emph{RUP} to make accurate decisions about scene dynamics without explicit supervision.